+Name of What does it do?
+Who and what is eligible?
+How can it be accessed?
 Name of Scheme What does it do?
 Who and what is eligible?
-How can it be accessed?
-This includes private and voluntary settings delivering out of school care; childcare settings in independent schools; and outdoor childcare settings.
-You will also need to confirm that your setting has already reopened or confirm that your setting will have reopened by Monday 7 September. particular they are looking to minimise the burden on providers who will be applying for multiple settings across different local authorities.
+You will also need to confirm that your setting has already reopened or confirm that your setting will have reopened by Monday 7 September.
 Grants are available to all childcare settings who meet the eligibility criteria above, regardless of whether they deliver the funded early learning and childcare entitlement Childcare providers with multiple settings can claim for each setting that meets the eligibility criteria set out above.
-Grant amounts vary according to the number of Care Inspectorate registered capacity places in your setting: £1,500 (1-10 places) £3,500 (11-25 places) £5,500 (26-50 places) £6,750 (51-75 places) £7,500 (76-100 places) £8,000 (101+ places) The grant is intended to help your setting to meet the extra costs incurred in order to operate your service in line with the public health guidance for
+Grant amounts vary according to the number of Care Inspectorate registered capacity places in your setting: £1,500 (1-10 places) £3,500 (11-25 places) £5,500 (26-50 places) £6,750 (51-75 places) £7,500 (76-100 places) £8,000 (101+ places) The grant is intended to help your setting to meet the extra costs incurred in order to operate your service in line with the public health guidance for How can it be accessed? the sector.
+For example, the grants could help with extra costs for: o Increased cleaning